 Coalfire is first and foremost a cyber risk and advisory company.
 We apply our expertise in cybersecurity and cloud technology to SOC reports to ensure our customers are addressing cyber risk while satisfying vendor management requests.

-Our SOC practice has a cybersecurity-first mentality.
-Our SOC practice performs over 150 SOC engagements per year and our SOC SMEs individually perform 30+ SOC assessments per year.
+Our SOC practice has a "cybersecurity-first" mentality.
+We perform over 150 SOC engagements per year and our SOC SMEs individually perform 30+ SOC assessments per year.
 Experienced assessors will always lead the on-site assessment.

 - We have developed a methodology to streamline the SOC assessment process compared to other accounting firms.
 This includes: